marcinmaslach/network_scanner/README.md

 This program after write in terminal `netdiscover -r 10.0.2.1/24` will show:
 ![Algorithm schema](./i1.png)

 My programm need to give him a target ip (you can see help by add --help).
 To give it you have to write -t or --target and give your ip.
-In my example program look like:
+In my example program looks like this:
 ![Algorithm schema](./i3.png)